Kaptagat

-Kaptagat is a human settlement in Uasin Gishu County, in the southwestern part of Kenya.
+Kaptagat is a settlement in Uasin Gishu County, in the southwestern part of Kenya.
 This part of the country, where the two counties of Uasin Gishu and Elgeyo Marakwet County share a border, is used by the majority of Kenyan professional long-distance runners to train for professional competition.
-Eliud Kipchoge, the marathon world record holder, who also doubles as the Tokyo Olympics and Rio Olympics marathon gold medalist, maintains a training camp in Kaptagat.
+Eliud Kipchoge, the former marathon world record holder, and the Tokyo Olympics and Rio Olympics marathon gold medalist, maintains a training camp in Kaptagat.

 Location

-Kaptagat is located in Kaptagat Ward, Ainabkoi sub-county, at the eastern edge of Uasin Gishu County.
-This is approximately 24 km by road, east of the city of Eldoret, along the B54 Road.
-This is approximately 14 km by road, northwest of the small town of Chepkorio, in neighboring Elgeyo Marakwet County, along the same B54 Road.
+Kaptagat is located in Kaptagat Ward, Ainabkoi sub-county, at the eastern edge of Uasin Gishu County, approximately 24 km by road, east of the city of Eldoret, along the B54 Road, and approximately 14 km by road, northwest of the small town of Chepkorio, in neighboring Elgeyo Marakwet County, along the same B54 Road.

-Athletics training camps
+Athletics

 Kaptagat is home to the Great Rift Valley Sports Camp, a training camp for many Kenyan runners including Elijah Lagat, Eliud Kipchoge, Moses Tanui and Brimin Kipruto.
 Kaptagat is also home to Chepkorio Athletics Club, a club that caters for student athletes.
 Global Sports Communication's athletics training camp is also located in Kaptagat.